Revision Facelift at a Glance

 - Asymmetry.
 May persist or be only partially correctable.

 - Incomplete correction.
-Some concerns are only partially correctable due to limitations of the altered anatomy.
+Some concerns are only partially correctable because of the altered anatomy.

-- Need for further revision.
-Some patients require more than one revision surgery to address complex problems.
+- Need for further surgery.
+Some patients require more than one procedure to address complex problems.

-Risk is reduced by smoking cessation, optimisation of general health, careful surgical planning based on prior records where obtainable, careful surgical technique, accredited private hospital setting and structured follow-up.
-Detailed risk discussion is part of every consultation.
+Risk is reduced by smoking cessation, optimisation of general health, careful planning based on prior records where obtainable, careful surgical technique, an accredited private hospital setting and structured follow-up.
+Further information is available on the risks and complications page.

 Revision Facelift Cost in Sydney